Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Introduction

-The main contributions of this paper can be summarized as follows: \begin{list4} \item \TF{We propose fully distributed channel access method for WNCSs with multiple unreliable communication links.
+The main contributions of this paper can be summarized as follows: \begin{list4} \item We propose \RW{a distributed} channel access method for WNCSs with multiple unreliable communication links.
 This is achieved by extending the application of TBCoIL to multi-channel wireless networks.
-We then utilize the concept of CoIL to formulate the channel access problem for minimizing the stage cost and obtain the timer setup for solving this problem in distributed manner when the channel statistics are known.} \item \TF{We propose a framework for verifying the mean square stability of the system under the proposed channel access scheme.
+We then utilize the concept of CoIL to formulate the channel access problem for minimizing the stage cost and show that utilizing timers for solving this problem in distributed manner requires \emph{a priori} knowledge of the packet dropout rates. \item We propose a framework for verifying the mean square stability of the system under the proposed channel access scheme.
 By modeling the packet arrival sequence as a Markov chain and investigating its stationary distribution, we derive the sufficient conditions that guarantee stability.
-Furthermore, we illustrate how the proposed framework can be utilized for verifying stability in practical settings where analytical expressions for the stationary distribution cannot be derived.} \item \TF{We additionally consider the practical scenario in which the channel statistics are unknown \emph{a priori}.
-We first demonstrate how the well-known indexing policies developed for single-player MABs can be employed in timers to solve multi-player MABs in a distributed manner.
+Furthermore, we illustrate how the proposed framework can be utilized to determine stability in practical settings where analytical expressions for the stationary distribution cannot be derived. \item We additionally consider the practical scenario in which the channel statistics are unknown \emph{a priori}.
+We first demonstrate how the well-known indexing policies developed for single-player MABs can be employed in timers to solve multi-player MABs in a distributed and collision-free manner.
 Next, we cast the channel access problem as a multi-player MAB and introduce time-varying weights for scaling the indices with respect to the control performance.
-The resulting control-dependent indices are then utilized in timers to solve the channel access problem in a fully distributed and collision-free manner.} \end{list4}
+The resulting control-dependent indices are then utilized in timers to solve the channel access problem in a distributed and control-aware manner. \end{list4}

 The remainder of this paper is organized as follows: the necessary preliminaries and system model are provided in Section~\ref{sec:model}.
 The proposed distributed channel access mechanism for channels with known statistics is described in Section~\ref{sec:mechanism} and stability conditions are derived.
 In Section~\ref{sec:MAB}, we use the MAB approach for learning the unknown channel parameters and propose a novel method for concurrent distributed channel access and learning.
 In Section~\ref{sec:numericals}, we evaluate the effectiveness of the proposed method by numerical simulations.
 Finally, we draw conclusions and discuss future directions in Section~\ref{sec:conclusion}.